What is the Linkly Client?

 How to fix:

-- Open the Windows Device manager.
+- Open the Windows Device manager, and navigate to Ports.

 Error 123